reframejs/reframe/readme.md

    There are plugins for using Reframe with React Router v4, TypeScript, PostCSS, etc.
  - **Customizable**
    <br/>
-   Reframe allows you to easily and fully customize the webpack config, the server, the browser-side entry code, the routing, etc.
+   Reframe allows you to easily and fully customize the webpack config, the server, the browser entry, the Node.js entry, the routing, etc.
  - **Performance**
    <br/>
    Reframe creates high performance apps by doing